How Tired Is Too Tired?

-Anemia, a condition in which red blood cell production is decreased, can also be the result of hemorrhoids or GI problems such as ulcers, or cancer.
+Anemia, a condition in which your don't have enough red blood cells.
+It can be due to blood loss or decreased production of red blood cells.
+It can also be the result of hemorrhoids or GI problems such as ulcers, or cancer.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen or aspirin can also lead to GI problems and bleeding.
 Other causes of anemia include a deficiency of iron, folic acid, or vitamin B12.
 Chronic diseases such as diabetes or kidney disease can also cause anemia.

 To confirm a diagnosis of anemia, your doctor will give you a blood test.
 If iron deficiency is the cause of your fatigue, treatment may include iron supplements.
 Iron-rich foods such as spinach, broccoli, and red meat can also be added to your diet to help relieve symptoms.
 Vitamin C with meals or with iron supplements can help the iron to be better absorbed and improve your symptoms.

 Symptoms: Sadness, feeling hopeless, worthless, and helpless, fatigue

 Sometimes, depression or anxiety is at the root of chronic fatigue.
 Depression affects twice as many women as men and often runs in families.
 It commonly begins between the ages of 15 and 30.